 Today, his company, StoneCrete Systems, headquartered in Orem, Utah, offers more than 30 easy-to-use molds for countertop edges.
 You can use the molds alone or combine them for more intricate patterns.
 All are reusable.

 To install, just set the mold in place and run a small bead of silicone around the edge, and you’re ready to pour.
 Once the concrete is dry, the pliable molds release without a hitch.
 Sanding molds in between jobs isn’t necessary, Ashby says.

 To precondition the mold for the next use, he suggests spraying Howard Orange Oil — “Not any ol’ orange oil; it has to be this brand” — on the inside of the mold and wiping it down.
 “Don’t use a lot,” he cautions.
 “It will transfer to the concrete if you’re not careful.”
 You should also store your molds in a dry, cool place.
 Sunlight will leech the oil out of them.

 To do a typical sized job, you need four or five of his edge moldings, which are 8-feet long and available in varying widths.
 “Don’t cut if you don’t have to,” Ashby advises.
 “Cutting is the biggest way to ruin a mold.”
 On average, he estimates, you can get 500 uses off a single one.

 His Broken Flagstone edge (above), which he first introduced about 10 years ago, is by far his most popular design.
 “I sell more of that edge than I do all others combined,” he says.

 The pattern has so much going for it.
 “The flagstone gives you so much leeway.
-I can do a flagstone edge in less time than a square edge because it doesn’t have to be perfect,” Ashby says.
-“If you’re 1/8 inch off in a square edge you can see it.
+I can do a flagstone edge in less time than a square edge.
+Really, it doesn’t have to be perfect,” Ashby says.
+“If you’re 1/8 inch off in a square edge, you can see it.
 You can be 3/8 inch off with the flagstone and no one knows.”